Running Delegated Stake

 --private-key [ADMIN_PRIVATE_KEY]

-Note: Rate changes only apply to new delegations.
+Rate changes only apply to new delegations.
 Existing delegations retain the original commission rate they agreed to.

 Verification

-Verify your setup is working correctly:
+Verify your setup is working correctly.

 Check Provider Registration